WELCOME TO MOUNT CEDER

 OUR LOCATION (32 38' 58"S I 19 24' 31"E)

 Mount Ceder is only 3 hours from Cape Town and yet the Cederberg landscape is completely different from that of the Mother City.
-Wilder, warmer, and with a raw dramatic beauty, Towering mountains turn a brilliant purple and orange at sunset, guarding over the valleys.
+Wilder, warmer, and with raw dramatic beauty, towering mountains guarding over the valleys turn a brilliant purple and orange at sunset.

-The mountain range is named after the endangered Clanwilliam Cedar tree (Widdringtonia cedarbergensis), which is endemic to the area.
+The mountain range is named after the endangered Clanwilliam Cedar tree (Widdringtonia Cedarbergensis), which is endemic to the area.
 The Cederberg is famous for sculptured rock formations of which some of the best examples can be seen on Mount Ceder.
-The Cederberg mountains extends about 50 km north to south and 20 km east to west.
+The Cederberg mountains extend about 50 km north to south and 20 km east to west.

 The dominant characteristic of the area is sharply defined sandstone rock formations, often reddish in colour.
-This group of rocks contain bands of shale and in recent years, a few important fossils have been discovered in these argillaceous layers.
+This group of rock contain bands of shale, and in recent years, a few important fossils have been discovered in these argillaceous layers.

 The fossils are of primitive fish and date back 450 million years to the Ordovician Period.
 The summers are hot and dry, while the winters are mild with some rain and cold when snow falls on the surrounding mountains, with typical annual rainfall in the low lying areas of less than 150 mm per annum.
 The higher peaks receive a dusting of snow in winter.
 Summer days are typically clear and cloudless.

-The Cederberg has an exceptional botanical diversity, being part of the Cape Floral Kingdom of South Africa, and among the twisted rock formations, farmers cultivate the world-famous healthy rooibos tea, found only in the Cederberg region of South Africa.
+The Cederberg has an exceptional botanical diversity, being part of the Cape Floral Kingdom of South Africa.
+Among the twisted rock formations farmers cultivate world-famous healthy rooibos tea, endemic to the Cederberg region of South Africa.
 A visit to a working rooibos farm is a delightful addition as a day trip when staying at Mount Ceder.